Kamony/visegrad-population-aging/src/pages/activities/index.md

       c) the questionnaire survey carried out in all 4 countries.

-      The full text of the recommendations is attached as Annex 5.
       We have grouped the recommendations into 8 areas based on the above joint discussions:

       SOCIAL SERVICES, HEALTH CARE, SOCIAL ACTIVITIES, EDUCATION, HOUSING, QUALITY OF LIFE, MATERIAL SECURITY, INCLUSION